CerberusData/KRONOS-JOHN/README.md

 ## **Launching Specific Nodes**

-This script contains the nodes information and arguments within our ROS 2 development workspace in order to launch them in a single command (ros2 launch <name>).
-Please note that this is the standard form to launch nodes in ROS 2.

-   - Vision nodes:
-      - NODE_VIDEO_MAPPING
-      - NODE_VIDEO_CALIBRATION
-      - NODE_VIDEO_PARTICLE
+The file ``nodes_local_launch.yaml`` created by [``bot.launch.py ``](https://github.com/kiwicampus/medusa-project/blob/master/rover/configs/bot.launch.py) if there's no one when running [``startBot.sh``](https://github.com/kiwicampus/medusa-project/blob/master/rover/configs/startBot.sh), allows to you to select or config the nodes that you want to run.

+In ``nodes_local_launch.yaml`` set the argument ``launch`` of every element in the yaml list to 1 or 0 to launch a node or not.
+Belows there's a description of the actually node by packages that currently the project has:

+   - [``Vision nodes``](rover/ros2/src/vision):Nodes, and packages for cameras handling, computer vision, and vision perception algorithms, and other vision utils
+      - [``NODE_VIDEO_MAPPING``](rover/ros2/src/vision/node_video_mapping.py): Cameras handling, video streaming publishers, and local user graphics
+      - NODE_VIDEO_CALIBRATION: Cameras stereo and mono calibration algorithms
+      - NODE_VIDEO_PARTICLE: Cameras stereo and mono calibration algorithms
-      - NODE_LOCAL_CONSOLE
+      - NODE_LOCAL_CONSOLE:

    - Control nodes
-      - NODE_CANLINK_CHASSIS:
-      - NODE_CANLINK_CABIN
+      - NODE_CANLINK_CHASSIS: Managment of the connection between the main board and the kiwibot's system.
+This node contains the logic and tools to read and share, the battery status, the chassis status (Including motors), as well as managing of other chassis and control features.
+      - NODE_CANLINK_CABIN: Similar to the Chassis Node it is on charge of managing the lock system and the lights of the robot.

    - Local client node
-      - NODE_LOCAL_CLIENT
+      - NODE_LOCAL_CLIENT:

    - Data capture node
-      - NODE_DATA_CAPTURE
+      - NODE_DATA_CAPTURE:

-Set the `default` argument to 1 or 0 to launch a node (Within the described file).
-This can also be set at `nodes_local_launch.yaml` which will be created when you run the `startBot.sh` script.
+You can launch them in a single command (ros2 launch <name>) if you want as well, please note that this is the standard form to launch nodes in ROS 2.

 For more config files check the [configs](https://github.com/kiwicampus/medusa-project/tree/master/rover/configs) folder.